Learn what versions of macOS are compatible with Managed OS for macOS and how each works.

 |Enforced macOS Managed OS Version|

-Mac computers can have the macOS Monterey upgrade enforced.
-In these cases, the Kandji Agent will leverage MDM commands to install the macOS upgrade on Mac computers with Apple silicon running at least macOS 11.5 or later.
-Intel-based Mac computers will have the upgrade enforced by locally caching the full installer and executing the startosinstall binary.
+Mac computers can have a macOS Monterey or macOS Ventura upgrade enforced with Kandji.
+Mac computers with Apple silicon will be upgraded using MDM commands if they're running macOS 11.5 or later.
+Intel-based Mac computers enforce the upgrade by locally caching the full installer and executing the startosinstall binary.

 All Mac computers, macOS 11.4 or later